tianjiaoding/pindl/README.md

 # Pinterest board downloader

-Pindl is a simple Python 3 program to download images from Pinterest boards.
+Pindl is a simple program to download images from Pinterest boards.

+Windows users can download a stand-alone executable from the [Releases page][latest release].
+On other platforms, you'll need [Python 3](https://www.python.org/) installed (read [Python Setup and Usage][]).

+Pindl is a command-line program.
+Run it with `--help` argument to see the available options.

 ## Access token